Which Dietary Concept Fits You Best

 If you use this approach, try to use it in a period where you can determine a start and an end and thus give a maximum of effort to progress during this period.
 Otherwise, know how to apply regular refeed periods to keep your metabolic functions at their best and your training intensity high.

-The use of a majority of fat and a moderate amount of protein by completely eliminating carbohydrates (or a very minimal consumption under the 50gr per day) would allow to release a greater quantity of ketone bodies by the use of the fatty acid stored by the body as fuel.
+The use of a majority of fat and a moderate amount of protein by completely eliminating carbohydrates (or a very minimal consumption under the 50gr per day) would allow releasing a greater quantity of ketone bodies by the use of the fatty acid stored by the body as fuel.

 It goes without saying that one of the first benefits of the ketogenic diet is the improvement of the digestive process, especially in people with intolerance to gluten, celiac or IBS.
 Like the Low Carbohydrate Approach, reducing or even eliminating carbohydrate intake will produce a strong elimination of water and glycogen retention.